 - One-third of Americans aged 65+ falls each year.

-- Every 14 seconds, an older adult is treated in the emergency room for a fall; every 29 minutes, an older adult dies from a fall-related injury.
+- Every 13 seconds, an older adult is treated in the emergency room for a fall; every 20 minutes, an older adult dies from a fall.

 - Falls are the leading cause of fatal injury and the most common cause of nonfatal trauma-related hospital admissions among older adults.

-NCOA leads the National Falls Prevention Resource Center, which supports the implementation and dissemination of evidence-based falls prevention programs and strategies across the nation.
-The purpose of the Resource Center is to:
+NCOA leads the National Falls Prevention Resource Center, which supports awareness and educational efforts about falls and promotes evidence-based falls prevention programs and strategies across the nation.
+The purpose of the center is to:

 - Increase public awareness and educate consumers and professionals about the risks of falls and how to prevent falls.